-The European Rail Traffic Management System (ERTMS)—a unique train control technology designed to make European railways interoperable
+The European Rail Traffic Management System (ERTMS) – A unique train control technology designed to make interoperable European railways

-By equipping its network with ERTMS, a country becomes available to any train fitted with the ERTMS on-board equipment.
+By equipping its network with ERTMS, a country becomes available to any train fitted with the system’s on-board equipment.
 In the long term, equipping pan-European corridors with ERTMS will greatly improve the competitiveness of rail transport, as trains will only need one signalling system to cross borders.

-To access the European Railway Agency’s documents on interoperability please click here
+The European Railway Agency’s documents on interoperability

 For more information, please contact:

-UNISIG Project Manager
+UNISIG/ERTMS Project Manager

 +32 2 643 70 81